 If your baby needs brain surgery, Seattle Children’s neurosurgeons have the training, experience and state-of-the-art equipment to care for babies with even the rarest conditions.
 We have more pediatric neurosurgeons and neurosurgery nurse practitioners than any other hospital in the Pacific Northwest.
 We perform more neurosurgeries than any other children’s hospital in our region (Washington, Wyoming, Alaska, Montana and Idaho).
 A higher number of cases means greater surgical expertise and better outcomes.

-Seattle Children’s Prenatal Diagnosis and Treatment team cares for pregnant women and their families when their developing baby has a known or suspected problem, like a brain malformation, spina bifida or hydrocephalus.
+Seattle Children’s Fetal Care and Treatment Center team cares for pregnant women and their families when their developing baby has a known or suspected problem, like a brain malformation, spina bifida or hydrocephalus.

 Depending on your baby’s condition and when it is diagnosed, your family may have a range of care options.
 We provide information and compassionate support to guide you in finding the care that is right for your family.